vsolovyov/blog/content/postgresql-jsonb-index.md

             (origin_ids @> '{"pubmed": "654321"}') OR   ...x200)
 ```

 It does indeed return only 200 rows.
 Hmmm...
-Lets check one row:
+Let's check one row:

 ```
 EXPLAIN ANALYZE